DataDog/jmxfetch/README.md

 The distribution will be created under ```target/```.

-To use this jar in the Agent, see [these docs](https://github.com/DataDog/datadog-agent/blob/main/docs/dev/checks/jmxfetch.md).
+To use this JAR in the Agent, see [these docs](https://github.com/DataDog/datadog-agent/blob/main/docs/dev/checks/jmxfetch.md).

 ### Note